 I have met the owners of Mason and Hamlin (One of which has gone to be with the LORD now) and not only did their humility impress me, but also their ingenuity and the achievements in advancing the design of 300 years of piano building.
 No other piano has the ability to retain the crown of the soundboard so well.
 No other piano is manufactured with such cutting edge parts!
 No other piano I have ever played had the beauty, sweetness and power which is a trademark of the Mason and Hamlin.
 For these reasons, I will recommend them.

 That being said, if you want quality at top price, and status as a “somebody” you may want to purchase a Steinway.
 It is a very high quality piano, right up at the top tier along with Mason and Hamlin. 🙂

-On a much lower tier, yet still of very good quality, you can find the Yamaha P2, the U, G, or C series, now called CX series, or their premium quality CF or SX series acoustic pianos.
+On a much lower tier, yet still of exceptional good quality, you can find the Yamaha P2, the U, G, or C series, now called CX series, or their premium quality CF or SX series acoustic pianos.
 I will not currently recommend any of the newer models without inspection.
 So far, I have found them to be inferior in general (except for the NU-1), which you absolutely should play.
 Incidentally, this is hands-down, the absolute best non-acoustic piano I have played!

 “Mason & Hamlin is the Stradivarius of pianos”

 Until you’ve played one, you can’t truly appreciate all that goes into them, but they have been accurately described as “A Small Orchestra”, “The Stradivarius of pianos”, and “An incredible work of art”, among many other glowing accolades.

 There is an incredible depth to the bass, a crisp, almost bell-like top end, and perfect center.
 No matter what kind of music you play, a Mason and Hamlin will be your best choice.